bovender/LinkTitles/README.md

 "Magnesium".
 This settings prevents erroneous linking to very short titles by setting a minimum length.
 You can adjust this setting to your liking.

+    $wgLinkTitlesMaximumTitleLength = 25;

+Only link to page titles that have a certain maximum length.
+By filtering out pages that have a very low chance to be written out exactly the same way, we save on performance.

 ### Excluding pages from being linked to

     $wgLinkTitlesBlackList = [];